Alex Morgan: The greatest female footballer of all time? – DW – 09/06/2024

 Alex Morgan: The greatest female footballer of all time?September 6, 2024

-US star Alex Morgan has announced her retirement from professional football and prompted many fans to ask whether she is the greatest female soccer player of all time.
+US star Alex Morgan has announced her retirement from professional football, prompting many fans to ask whether she is the greatest female soccer player of all time.

 The word great is overused and its meaning has become warped over time.
 Does it mean the best technical player, the player who did the most to promote the sport, the player who won the most silverware or the most famous?

-The debate has raged in the men's game but comparing Pele to Lionel Messi has always felt uncomfortable given they played in different eras.
-The quick advancement of the women's game means its biggest stars have all played relatively close to each other so the argument is maybe easier to settle.
+The debate has raged in the men's game, but comparing Pele to Lionel Messi has always felt uncomfortable given they played in different eras.
+The quick advancement of the women's game means its biggest stars have all played relatively close in time to each other, so the argument is maybe easier to settle.

 Then again, the three tennis greats of Roger Federer, Rafa Nadal and Novak Djokovic have played in the same era.
 Djokovic has won the most Grand Slams, Nadal has made the most remarkable comebacks and Federer made the game look so effortless and beautiful.